There's now a host of streaming services available for Irish viewers to choose from. Here’s all you need to know about the best ones.

 An iconic company and a name familiar to both adults and children alike, Disney launched its own streaming service, Disney+, in the US and Canada in late 2019, and in Ireland in March 2020.

-Disney+ no longer offers a free trial period but regularly runs introductory promotional offers.
+Disney+ no longer offers a free trial period but regularly runs introductory promotional offers for new customers.

 With Disney+ you can make multiple downloads on up to 10 devices for offline viewing and get personalised recommendations.
-You can also set up to seven different profiles, and set Kids Profiles to keep your younger ones safe from any slightly racy content.
+You can also set up several different profiles for different household members, and set Kids Profiles to keep your younger ones safe from any slightly racy content.

 Disney+ is available to stream online at www.disneyplus.com/en-ie and on mobile and tablet via the iOS and Android apps.
-It's also available on the usual TV viewing platforms such as Apple TV, Chromecast and the Sky Q box.
+It's also available on the usual TV viewing platforms such as Apple TV, Chromecast and Sky.

 Price: €5.99 to €11.99 per month